Covid-19: Anxiety, Depression and Finding Hope

 - Sense of connection to something bigger

-These basic emotional human sit very much in harmony with the findings of Johann Hari, published in his book Lost Connections.
-He discusses 9 main causes of depression and anxiety, resulting from countless hours of research and interviews:
+We can take these basic emotional human needs a step further and look at the findings of Johann Hari, published in his ground-breaking, NYT bestselling book Lost Connections.
+He discusses 9 main causes of depression and anxiety, resulting from countless hours of research and interviews with leading scientists and experts:

 - Disconnection from Meaningful Work